psb/bucklescript.github.io/docs/generate-converters-accessors.md

 This is useful:

-- When you're passing the accessor function as a higher-order function (which plain variant constructors aren't).
+- When you are passing the accessor function as a higher-order function (which plain variant constructors are not).
-- When you'd like the JS side to use these values & functions opaquely and pass you back a variant constructor (since JS has no such thing).
+- When you would like the JS side to use these values and functions opaquely, and pass you back a variant constructor (since JS has no such thing).

 ## Convert Between `Js.t` Object and Record